ystia/yorc-guides/docs/applications/create_deploy.md

 <img src="../images/a4cApplicationInfo.png">

-Next step is about troubleshooting an application deployment.
+Next step is about [troubleshooting an application deployment failure](../troubleshooting/troubleshoot-deployment.md)